drwetter/testssl.sh/bin/Readme.md

 export/ANON ciphers, weak DH ciphers, weak EC curves, SSLv2 etc. -- all the dirty features needed for testing.
-OTOH they also come with extended support for new / advanced cipher suites and/or features which are not in the official branch like CHACHA20+POLY1305 and CAMELIA 256 bit ciphers.
+OTOH they also come with extended support for new / advanced cipher suites and/or features which are not in the official branch like (old version of the) CHACHA20+POLY1305 and CAMELIA 256 bit ciphers.

 The binaries in this directory are all compiled from an OpenSSL 1.0.2 fork from Peter Mosmans (https://github.com/PeterMosmans/openssl).
 Thx a bunch, Peter!

-Compiled Linux binaries so far come from Dirk, other contributors see ../CREDITS.md .
+Compiled Linux and FreeBSD binaries so far come from Dirk, other contributors see ../CREDITS.md .

-**__New binaries inluding IPv6 support are @ https://testssl.sh__**.
-The ones here will be
-updated soon.

 Compiling and Usage Instructions